 A: If you go to the following website http://www.learner.org/resources/series65.html you can view statistic lessons by clicking on the VoD icon on the right.
-Look at lessons 1 through 6, especially lessons 4, 5 and 6 as these are where the first abstract ideas are discussed.
+Look at lessons 1 through 5, especially lesson 4 and 5 as this is where the first abstract idea is discussed.

 - Course Specific Requirements:

 You will need a high speed connection from home, access to Microsoft Excel, Word, and PowerPoint Reader.

 You need to be comfortable with technology and able to learn quickly if not familiar with a piece of software.

 The textbook we are using is Stats: Data and Models by DeVeux, Velleman, and Bock 3rd edition.
 If you order the book online give yourself a minimum of one week.
 Don't get the book online if there is less than one week before the term starts.
 The publisher is Addison Wesley/Pearson Addison Wesley/Pearson